Chapter 2 Feature Representation

 A polygon is composed of three or more line segments whose starting and ending coordinate pairs are the same.
 Sometimes you will see the words lattice or area used in lieu of ‘polygon’.
 Polygons represent both length (i.e. the perimeter of the area) and area.
 They also embody the idea of an inside and an outside; in fact, the area that a polygon encloses is explicitly defined in a GIS environment.
 If it isn’t, then you are working with a polyline feature.
 If this does not seem intuitive, think of three connected lines defining a triangle: they can represent three connected road segments (thus polyline features), or they can represent the grassy strip enclosed by the connected roads (in which case an ‘inside’ is implied thus defining a polygon).

 A raster data model uses an array of cells, or pixels, to represent real-world objects.
-Raster datasets are commonly used for representing and managing imagery, surface temperatures, digital elevation models, and numerous other entities.
+Raster datasets are commonly used for representing and managing imagery, surface temperatures, digital elevation models, and any other continuous data.

 A raster can be thought of as a special case of an area object where the area is divided into a regular grid of cells.
-But a regularly spaced array of marked points may be a better analogy since rasters are stored as an array of values where each cell is defined by a single coordinate pair inside of most GIS environments.
+While rasters are often described as grids of cells, they can also be thought of as arrays of spatially referenced values, each tied to a specific location in space.

 or NoData